 "Ambitious as always," Link teased with a half-smile, "I will see what I can do.
 Are you sure you're feeling well enough," he asked as an afterthought.

 "Quite," she whispered.

 She had, of course, seen Link and spoken with him, but their conversations had been limited to the formal and business based exchanges between a lady and her vassal.
-Such conversations before this had happened would have satisfied her, but lately she had been wanting more.
+Such conversations, before everything that had happened, would probably have satisfied her, but lately she had been wanting more.
 She wanted to speak alone with him, freely, as friends, not bound by the constraints of proper court proceedings, manners and mincing words.
 Having made up her mind, she went out in search of him.

 "The land seems twice as beautiful now that a great deal of the evil has departed.
 Don't you think?"
 She mused softly.

 He nodded as he continued to gaze over the field.
 There was a short silence between them as if speaking would break the beauty of the radiant calm that surrounded them.
 Then, Zelda got up the courage to ask the question that had been on her mind lately.
 She had mixed feelings about bringing it up because she did not want to bring back painful memories, but she was incurably curious.

 "Link," she asked softly, "how exactly did you figure it out, the day we fought?
 How did you know, about the Empress I mean?
 You do not have to tell me if you do not wish to," she added hastily.